gettek/terraform-azurerm-policy-as-code/README.md

 ### 👥Role Assignments

-Role assignments and remediation tasks will be automatically created if the Policy Definition contains a list of [Role Definitions](https://learn.microsoft.com/en-us/azure/governance/policy/how-to/remediate-resources#configure-policy-definition).
-You can override these with explicit ones, [as seen here](examples/assignments_org.tf#L52-L58), or specify `skip_role_assignment=true` to omit creation.
-By default these will scope at the policy assignment but can be changed by setting `role_assignment_scope`.
+Role assignments and remediation tasks will be automatically created if the Policy Definition contains a list of [Role Definitions](policies/Tags/inherit_resource_group_tags_modify.json#L46).
+You can override these with explicit ones, [as seen here](examples/assignments_org.tf#L40), or specify `skip_role_assignment=true` to omit creation, this is also skipped when using User Managed Identities.
+By default role assignment scopes will match the policy assignment but can be changed by setting `role_assignment_scope`.

 ### ✅Remediation Tasks